How to Delete Your Facebook Reviews

 Tips for responding to Negative Reviews

-When you respond to a negative review, the first thing to keep in mind is timing.
+When you respond to a negative review, the first thing to remember is timing.
 If you take too long to act, the customer’s bad opinion of your business will be solidified.
 If you respond within the first 24 hours that the review is posted, you’ll have a much better chance of changing customer opinion.

 It’s easy to take a negative review personally.
-Before you start writing a review response, make sure to take a deep breath.
+Before you start writing a review response, make sure you are calm and composed.
 Remember, you want this customer to come back to your business.
 Be sure to apologize for the problem and make sure that you understand where the customer is coming from.

-Oftentimes, a negative review will come from an issue that the customer experienced.
-Maybe a customer will complain about “bad service” or “long wait time”.
-By telling the customer the specific steps that you’re undertaking to deal with these issues, you can show that you’re dedicated to building fantastic customer experience.
+A negative review often comes from an issue the customer experienced.
+Customers may complain about “bad service” or “long wait time”.
+By telling the customer the specific steps that you’re undertaking to deal with these issues, you can show that you’re dedicated to building a fantastic customer experience.

 Asking the Customer to Delete their Review